tijnski/PresearchBookmark/README.md

 ## 🔎 Search with Presearch Widget

-The Search with Presearch Widget provides a quick way to search with Presearch directly from your Safari browser.
+The Search with Presearch Widget provides a quick way to search with Presearch directly from your Menu Control or Home Screen in 🧭 Safari.
 Here's how it works:

 1. The Widget prompts you to enter your search query.
 2. It then opens the Presearch search results page with your query.